TheAwesomeProjects/hilltop/README.md

 all the endpoints used in application are specified. api.py references models.py for DB and SQLAlchemy setup.
 Auth0 is used for authentication.

+    The API is accessible on heroku via https://hilltoptea.herokuapp.com/

 [View the README.md within ./backend for more details.](./backend/README.md)